 - Overall, the New Flyer vehicles performed better than BYD and Proterra vehicles.
 Proterra vehicles performed slightly better than the BYD vehicles of evaluation domains. - Similar to AC Transit's experience, BEBs had generally lower availability and reliability than diesel hybrids, mainly due to part shortages and long lead-times.
-The experience of both the TTC and AC Transit demonstrate that procurement contracts should include reliability and availability targets with failure triggering liquidated damages.
+The experience of both the TTC and AC Transit demonstrate that procurement contracts should include reliability and availability targets with failure triggering liquidated damages. - While both BYD and Proterra vehicles had better fall (mild weather) energy consumption and ranges than New Flyer vehicles, in the winter, BYD and Proterra vehicles worsened by 40-50% compared to a drop of 3% for New Flyer vehicles.
+A consistent and predictable energy usage throughout seasons is preferable for planning and scheduling and operations than a vehicle with the "lowest" energy consumption at a particular temperature.

-Meetings/Board/2021/April\14/6\TTCs\Green\Bus\Program\Preliminary\Results\of\TTCs\Head\to\Head\eBus\Evaluation.pdf ?rev=5c348c81e8504ef0b83735556437f7ec&hash=E6789DA35DB0E6CA426A2D391FD426AB
+Meetings/Board/2021/April_14/6_TTCs_Green_Bus_Program_Preliminary_Results_of_TTCs_Head_to_Head_eBus_Evaluation.pdf ?rev=5c348c81e8504ef0b83735556437f7ec&hash=E6789DA35DB0E6CA426A2D391FD426AB

-&lt;sup>27 https://ttc-cdn.azureedge.net/-/media/Project/TTC/DevProto/Documents/Home/Public-
+28 https://ttc-cdn.azureedge.net/-/media/Project/TTC/DevProto/Documents/Home/Public-

-- While both BYD and Proterra vehicles had better fall (mild weather) energy consumption and ranges than New Flyer vehicles, in the winter, BYD and Proterra vehicles worsened by 40-50% compared to a drop of 3% for New Flyer vehicles.
-A consistent and predictable energy usage throughout seasons is preferable for planning and scheduling and operations than a vehicle with "lowest" energy consumption at a particular temperature. - The operating costs per mile of the BEBs were lower than for the diesel buses mainly because electricity costs at the TTC are more favorable than diesel costs.
+- The operating costs per mile of the BEBs were lower than for the diesel buses mainly because electricity costs at the TTC are more favorable than diesel costs.
 Therefore, the actual cost savings touted by manufacturers related to 'fuel savings' will largely depend on local electricity (and/or hydrogen) costs.
 Moreover, since all BEBs are under a two-year warranty, the TTC was unable to report maintenance costs. - The capital cost difference between BEBs and diesel hybrid was approximately \$160,000 (\$200,000 CAD), about \$40,000 (\$50,000 CAD) less than initially estimated by the TTC.
 The TTC expects that the gap will diminish as adoption increases throughout the industry.